 California's water supply continues to pose many new and complex challenges for water agencies throughout the state.
 In recent years, the District has been an active participant and leader in addressing these concerns.
-Through coordination and planning with other local and regional water agencies, the District continues to engage in developing long-term solutions to the various water supply challenges.
+Through coordination and planning with other local and regional water agencies, the District continues to engage in developing long-term solutions to the various water supply challenges, inclusive of drought resiliency efforts.

 Although the District seeks to increase local water supplies, as evidenced by the District's water supply reliability projects, it remains heavily dependent upon MWD for its potable water.
 MWD continues to experience increases in the cost of acquiring water and delivering water to its member agencies.
-As a result, MWD's Tier 1 rate will increase from \$1,078 per acre-foot to \$1,104 per acrefoot on January 1, 2021, a 2.4% increase.
-Since 2010, the cost of imported water has increased by 57%.
+As a result, MWD's Tier 1 rate will increase from \$1,104 per acre-foot to \$1,134 per acre-foot on January 1, 2022, a 2.7% increase.
+Since 2011, the cost of imported water has increased by 54%.
 Managing these costs and ensuring supply reliability remains a strategic focus of the District.